 In the GIS tool additional information is provided for each port, namely, the total number of vessels registered from the fleet register, the estimated employment and Gross Value Added (GVA) and the coverage in terms of the number of fishing vessels for which AIS data was available.

 A final layer included in the GIS tool presents the level of coverage of the AIS signal in EU waters.
 The level of coverage was calculated considering the ratio between received and expected tracks of merchant vessels.
 Contrary to fishing vessels, merchant vessels follow specific routes that can be derived even with incomplete tracks.
 The coverage map tells where the information is expected to be complete, and therefore where the information is more reliable.

 More information on the methods and data used can be found in the listed references.

-The fishing intensity raster and polygons are now available for download.
-Please send a request to
+The fishing intensity raster and polygons are available for download at JRC Data Catalogue

 A detailed description of the methodologies was published in the papers below.